 Another response is that we just stop reading, researching, and teaching offending philosophers’ writings: we boycott.

 ‘Zero tolerance’ policies are sometimes invoked for contemporaries, with great confidence.
-It’s comparable to ‘we won’t watch (or sell) any of his movies again, given what he did.’
+It’s comparable to ‘we won’t watch (or sell) any of their movies again, given what they did.’
 If that has merits, so might this.

 We might wonder though, what the point would be.
 For dead philosophers, this “punishment” is symbolic, at best.
 But, removing them from “the canon” might show concern for people disrespected by that philosopher: prejudice won’t be tolerated anymore.

 “Ex-communication” might be too much though.
 Future philosophers and students won’t benefit from that philosopher’s insights, and his legacy may be ruined.
 It also creates a hole in the history of thought, a less-complete and sanitized version of history.
 This makes it more likely that offenses would be forgotten and disrupts our understanding of later thinkers who were influenced by that flawed philosopher.
 We might also be left with very few philosophers!